gatarelib/old-site/README.md

 ## Installation

-Clone the repository and move to the project folder.
+Clone/download the repository and move to the project folder.

 ## Usage